-- Sweat due to physical activity, anxiety or no clear reason
+- Sweat due to anxiety or no apparent reason

-- Sweating in one area, such as your armpits, or across your entire body
+- Sweating in one area, such as your armpits or hands, or across your entire body

-When dealing with anxiety, you become less aware of the cause, and your reaction becomes the problem (nervous sweating, face flushing, etc.) And the worry and sweating steamroll into a vicious cycle that’s hard to break.
+When dealing with anxiety, you become less aware of the cause, and your reaction becomes the problem (face flushing, drenched clothing, etc.).
+Unexpected sweating might force you to change shirts repeatedly or prevent you from getting a job or promotion.
+The worry and sweating steamroll into a vicious circle that’s hard to break.

-- Anticipation: Waiting for a life-changing phone call or the results of a medical test can also lead to nervous sweating.
-The fear releases hormones that make you sweat.
-And anticipation is just fear of the unknown.
-Consciously recognizing when you don’t have control over a situation can help minimize the anticipation and keep your nervous sweating in check.
+Waiting for a life-changing phone call or test results can lead to nervous sweats.
+Fear and excitement release adrenaline and cortisol (hormones that make you sweat) into the body.
+Anticipation is just fear of the unknown.
+Consciously recognizing when you don’t have control over a situation can keep your sweating in check.

-- Stimulants: Stimulants like caffeine activate the central nervous system, triggering your sweat glands.
-The heat from hot beverages like coffee also exacerbates the issue by fooling your body into thinking it’s hot.
-If you’re concerned about reducing nervous sweating, avoid stimulants like coffee or energy drinks that heighten your nerves.
+Stimulants like caffeine activate the central nervous system, triggering your sweat glands.
+The heat from hot beverages like coffee can also exacerbate the issue by fooling your body into thinking your temperature is high.

 Tips to Cope With Nervous Sweating

-Of course, you can’t avoid anxious feelings completely.
+Of course, you can’t avoid anxious feelings or reduce sweating completely.
 Nervous sweating is often a subconscious process you have little control over.

 If you’re always asking, “How do I stop nervous sweats?” you should know that there may not be a way to stop it completely.
 However, there are some tips and natural remedies that can help you cope with nervous sweating: